Magoli1/carla-pre-crash-scenario-generator/scenario_runner/README.md

 ScenarioRunner for CARLA
 ========================
 This folder contains a modified copy of version **0.9.9** of the [ScenarioRunner for Carla](https://github.com/carla-simulator/scenario_runner).
-This version of the ScenarioRunner only contains scenarios which are relevant for the [Carla Challenge](https://carlachallenge.org/challenge/nhtsa/).
+This version of the ScenarioRunner only contains files and methods which are needed for running the [Carla Challenge](https://carlachallenge.org/challenge/nhtsa/).

 Using the ScenarioRunner
 ------------------------